NATIONAL GAZPACHO DAY

 - Garnish as desired.

-Gazpacho has many modern variations.
-Many fresh fruits, vegetables, and herbs make a delicious gazpacho.
+Gazpacho offers cooks many modern variations.
+Abundant fresh fruits, vegetables, and herbs make a delicious gazpacho, too.
 Consider using ingredients such as avocados, cucumbers, parsley, watermelon, or grapes.
 However, recipes offer meat stock and seafood varieties for gazpacho, too.
+Don’t hesitate to try something new.
+If the grocery offers something fresh on special, look for a recipe that will get you experimenting.
+You won’t regret trying something fresh, especially in the fall or winter.
+Your palate will thank you for the fresh spices, herbs, and vegetables.

 Even though we serve gazpacho cold, some recipes call for a cooked broth.
 When the gazpacho is too warm, sometimes ice cubes are added.